Nicholas II: Execution

 There are several accounts of what happened and historians have not agreed on a solid, confirmed scope of events.
 According to the account of Bolshevik officer Yakov Yurovsky (the chief executioner), in the early hours of 17 July 1918, the royal family was awakened around 2:00 am, got dressed, and were led down into a half-basement room at the back of the Ipatiev house.
 The pretext for this move was the family's safety, i.e. that anti-Bolshevik forces were approaching Yekaterinburg, and the house might be fired upon.
+The prisoners were told that Moscow wanted a photograph of them as proof of their wellbeing.
+They were assembled, but instead of a photographer, a group of armed guards arrived.

 Present with Nicholas, Alexandra and their children were their doctor and three of their servants, who had voluntarily chosen to remain with the family: the Tsar's personal physician Eugene Botkin, his wife's maid Anna Demidova, and the family's chef, Ivan Kharitonov, and footman, Alexei Trupp.
 A firing squad had been assembled and was waiting in an adjoining room, composed of seven Communist soldiers from Central Europe, and three local Bolsheviks, all under the command of Yurovsky.
+The executioners had agreed beforehand who would shoot whom - Nicholas II belonged to Pyotr Yermakov and the empress Alexandra belonged to Yurovsky.

 Nicholas was carrying his son.
-When the family arrived in the basement, the former Tzar asked if chairs could be brought in for his wife and son to sit on.
+When the family arrived in the basement, the former tsar asked if chairs could be brought in for his wife and son to sit on.
 Yurovsky ordered two chairs brought in, and when the empress and the heir were seated, the executioners filed into the room.
-Yurovsky announced to them that the Ural Soviet of Workers' Deputies had decided to execute them.
+Yurovsky announced to them that the Ural Soviet of Workers' Deputies had decided to murder them.
 A stunned Nicholas asked, "What?
 What did you say?" and turned toward his family.
 Yurovsky quickly repeated the order and Nicholas said, according to Peter Ermakov, "You know not what you do."